 Well, you have to pay for it.
 And you might actually outlive your policy and pay all those premiums for nought.
 It does happen; it’s part of how the insurers make their money.

-A question I often get asked is if you can cash-in your Life Insurance policy if you outlive it.
-You can, though only with particular policies to manage this aspect such as Royal London’s ‘Life Changes’ Option.
+I often get asked if you can cash in your Life Insurance policy if you outlive it.
+You can, with Royal London’s ‘Life Changes’ Option.

 This is a specific policy where, after 15 years, you can